 Non-traditional occupations for women are those skilled and technical jobs that employ fewer than 25-percent women.
 Examples of occupations that are considered nontraditional for women include: aviation maintenance, engineering, law enforcement, and welding.

 There are many non-traditional career choices and opportunities available to women.
 In today's job market, women have the freedom to consider their own interests, aptitudes, values and needs when selecting a career.
-In 1995, eight out of ten women between the ages of 20 and 44 (typical childbearing age) were part of the workforce.
-As most women work, it is important for women to make informed career choices that will provide them with job satisfaction.
+It is important for women to make informed career choices that will provide them with job satisfaction.

 Non-traditional occupations for men are those skilled and technical jobs that employ fewer than 25-percent men.
 Examples of occupations that are considered nontraditional for men include: administrative support, cosmetology, elementary education, and many health care fields including nursing.